sashaweiss/dotfiles/README.md

 ./link
 ```

 ...and you should be good to go!
-(Kinda - read on for installing peripherals - without those, some stuff won't work/will look funky/will be unavailable.)
+(Kinda - read on for installing peripherals - without those,
+some stuff won't work/will look funky/will be unavailable.)

 ## Installing peripherals

 ### Fonts

-I am current using [Iosevka](https://github.com/be5invis/Iosevka) as my default font for coding.
+I am currently using a [custom build](https://github.com/natasha-codes/fonts) of
+[Iosevka](https://github.com/be5invis/Iosevka) as my default font for coding.

 ### Per-platform

-See my [Windows](./windows/README.md) and [Mac](./macOS/README.md) for platform-specific configs/applications/utilities.
+See my [Windows](./windows/README.md) and [Mac](./macOS/README.md) for platform-specific
+configs/applications/utilities.

 ### [Homebrew](https://brew.sh)